shawnr/practical-javascript-2-webapps/how-we-build/core-concept-software-architecture.md

 Throughout most of this book, we will discuss the architecture of a web application: What parts are involved in making the functionality we desire?
 But before we get into the specifics of an application, it's useful to look at how websites are architected at a broader level.

+The summary [definition of software architecture from Wikipedia](https://en.wikipedia.org/wiki/Software_architecture) is a good one: Software architecture is "the high level structures of a software system, the discipline of creating such structures, and the documentation of these structures."
+When we think of this in relation to building websites, we often talk about "website architecture."

 ## Types of Website Architectures
 There are many ways to build a website or webapp.
 For convenience, we will group architectures into three major styles of website architecture.